Home About Us Courses Schools Blogs Get Started

 What is a Crime Scene Technician?

-Their responsibilities often include:
+Typical responsibilities include:

-• Photographing and sketching crime scenes
+• Photographing and documenting crime scenes

-• Preserving evidence for laboratory analysis
+• Preserving and cataloging evidence for analysis

-• Documenting findings in detailed reports
+• Preparing detailed reports

-• Testifying in court as an expert witness
+• Testifying in court when required

 Education and Training Requirements